-Container Type Collected and Recycled (MT) Processors Management Process Metal 73 DR Metal Recycling, NB Mixed with other scrap metal and sold as a commodity that is eventually sent for smelting Plastic pails (HDPE 2) 6.7 Laurentide Re- sources Atlantic/ Société Laurentide Inc. Combined and baled with other plastics and managed as a commodity for plastics recycling or sent for reuse Plastic paint cans (polypropylene) 21.1 Laurentide Re- sources Atlantic/ Société Laurentide Inc. Processed and sold as a commodity for plastics recycling
+Container Type Collected and Recycled (MT) Processors Management Process Metal 82.3 DR Metal Recycling, NB Mixed with other scrap metal and sold as a commodity that was eventually sent for smelting Plastic pails (HDPE 2) 7.4 Laurentide Re-sources Atlantic/ Société Laurentide Inc. Combined and baled with other plastics and managed as a commodity for plastics recycling or sent for reuse Plastic paint cans (polypropylene) 26.1 Laurentide Re-sources Atlantic/ Société Laurentide Inc. Processed and sold as a commodity for plastics recycling